The Scotia-Glenville community is blessed with many athletic opportunities for boys and girls.

-Highland Soccer Club also sponsors a tournament for travel teams in the spring.
-The club runs a one-week summer camp, evenings, usually in July.
+The club runs a one-week summer camp, evenings, usually in June.
 The club also sponsors clinics and licensing courses for its coaches.

 The Scotia-Glenville Junior Tartans enable young people to benefit from participation in team sports and activities in a safe and structured environment.
 We teach fundamental values, skills and knowledge that young people will use throughout their lives.

 Season runs mid-August thru early-November.

 - Junior Tackle Football: 3rd & 4th Grade

 - Senior Tackle Football: 5th & 6th Grade

 - Cheerleading (game & competition): Ages 5-13 (as of 7/31)